LiuYuancheng/Configure_DS1307_RTC_on_BBB_Arduino_RsPI/README.md

 sudo pip3 install Adafruit_BBIO smbus2
 ```

-##### Python Program to get the RTC data
+#### Python Program to Get the RTC Data

-After finished the config, you can use the below example to read the time data from the RTC
+After finished the config, you can use the below example to read the time data from the RTC:

 ```python
 import smbus2
 import time
 # Define the I2C bus and address of the DS1307 RTC
 bus = smbus2.SMBus(1)  # Use '1' for I2C1 on BeagleBone Black
 DS1307_ADDRESS = 0x68
 # Function to convert BCD to decimal
 def bcd_to_dec(bcd):
     return (bcd // 16 * 10) + (bcd % 16)
 # Function to read the time from the DS1307 RTC
 def read_time():
     # Read the time registers from the DS1307